 On top of the data inclusion, subscribers can also enjoy unlimited national calls and SMS for standard Australian numbers, data-free music streaming via Apple Music, data-free sports streaming on FWL, AFL, Netball, NRL and Hyundai A-League.
 Fast-track Telstra Plus points and 4GX Telstra Mobile Network are also included with the bundle.

 Telstra mobile broadband plans with 5G are also available via Telstra.
-The $50 Medium Data Plan includes 60GB of data, mobile broadband connection, monthly renewal tagged at $40/month.
-The $75 Large Data Plan includes 200GB of data with no contract terms and mobile broadband connection.
-The latter plan is available at $65/month.
+The Upfront Data Plan Medium includes 75GB of data, mobile broadband connection, and monthly renewal tagged at $55/month.
+The Upfront Data Plan Large includes 400GB of data with no contract terms and mobile broadband connection.
+The latter plan is available at $75/month.
 Data-free music and sports streaming are also included in this mobile broadband bundle.

 5G Internet Plans via Optus

-Optus, another big player in the Australian internet provider, have progressively rolled out its 5G service in limited areas and selected suburbs in Australia.
-Early in 2020, the telecommunication company already built 300 sites and plans to finish 1,200 sites for the next generation mobile network by the first quarter of the year.
-Around 140,000 Australian homes are now connected to the 5G mobile network via Optus' services.
+Optus, another big player in the Australian internet provider, has progressively rolled out its 5G service in limited areas and selected suburbs in Australia.
+A decent range of 5G powered devices are also available via Optus.

 Optus already covers several areas in New South Wales including Central Sydney, Sydney North Shore, Northwest Sydney, Southwest Sydney, Central Coast, Hunter and Newcastle, and Port Stephens.
 Victoria also hosts several Optus sites that give consumers access to the 5G network - Melbourne East, Melbourne West, Melbourne South East, Geelong, Mornington, and Peninsula.
 Areas in Canberra, Brisbane, Adelaide, Perth, and Fremantle can also avail and enjoy Optus's 5G mobile network services.

-Optus 5G Home Internet features unlimited data, up to 50Mbps speed starting at $70 a month.
-A start-up fee of $200 is required during initial set-up with one month free internet service available.
+Optus 5G Internet Everyday features unlimited data, up to 83Mbps speed starting at $79 a month.
+No start-up fee is required and you even get to have one month free internet service available.
 The plan also includes the Nokia FastMile 5G Gateway that allows devices to connect wirelessly via 5G mobile with 4G/LTE backup.
 The modem helps improve the performance and reliability of the connection even with multiple devices simultaneously connected to the internet.

-The Optus 5G Home Internet service availed through a 24-month contract requires zero start-up fee and starts at $70/month.
-Enjoy unlimited data and up to 50Mbps connectivity with this plan choice.
-The 5G modem is also included in this plan.
+The Optus 5G Internet Entertainer plan also requires zero start-up fee and starts at $89/month.
+Enjoy unlimited data and up to 210Mbps connectivity with this plan choice.

 5G Internet Plans via Vodafone